 Zero-rated supplies still count as taxable.
 Consequently, they are taken into account when looking at the registration tests.
 A business making zero-rated supplies can register for VAT, but a business making wholly exempt supplies cannot.
 A business that makes a mix of taxable and exempt supplies is said to be partially exempt.
 It can register for VAT, but is subject to special rules which restrict the amount of input tax it can claim.

-In order to reclaim it input tax on the VAT returns, the business must ensure that the invoices it receives from its own suppliers are valid VAT invoices, and that VAT has been correctly charged.
+In order to reclaim input tax on the VAT returns, the business must ensure that the invoices it receives from its own suppliers are valid VAT invoices, and that VAT has been correctly charged.

 Submitting VAT returns

 A VAT return is due by the seventh of the second month following the end of a VAT quarter.
 For example, for the VAT quarter ended 31st March, the return is due by 7th May.
-Following the rollout of Making Tax Digital for VAT.
-This must be done using HMRC compliant software.
+Following the rollout of Making Tax Digital for VAT this must be done using HMRC compliant software.
 This software exports information from the accounting system to HMRC electronically via the Application Program Interfaces platform.

-Partial exemption
+VAT Partial exemption

 Input tax that cannot be directly attributed to either taxable or exempt supplies is called residual input tax.
 This must be apportioned between the two types of activity.
 The amount apportioned to the taxable supplies can be included in the input tax claim on the VAT return.
 The amount apportioned to the exempt supplies cannot be recovered.
 That said, there are rules which allow full recovery of exempt input tax if the total value is insignificant.